 How to deal with difficult people

 Even when it is appropriate to assign blame when someone reaches for meanness, remember that it is not about you; it’s about them.
-Choose not to take rudeness personally.
-This is the best way to deal with encounters with rude people.
+Choose not to take a person’s rudeness personally.
+This is the best way to deal when someone is being rude.

 Allowing a rude person to convince you that their perspective is reality is a slippery slope.
 Try not to use self-deprecation to diffuse tension or problems.
 Self-deprecating statements can look like: